-- Spray hose is quite short.
-So you can pull down to some extent for cleaning the dishes
+- The spray hose is quite short.
+So you can pull down to some extent for cleaning the dishes.

-- It has Shorter spout but longer hose for moving to different places
+- It has a shorter spout but a longer hose for moving to different places

 - Spray hose with the handle for good gripping

 - Convenient for the double sink

 Pull-Out Faucets: Pros and Cons:

 Pros of the pull-out faucet: